cmc-aau/hpc-docs/docs/slurm/request.md

 ???+ Important
       The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load software modules and conda environments correctly.

+???
+"Jobs that span multiple compute nodes"
+      If needed the BioCloud is properly set up with the `OpenMPI` and `PMIx` message interfaces for distributed work across multiple compute nodes, but it requires you to [tailor your scripts and commands](https://curc.readthedocs.io/en/latest/programming/parallel-programming-fundamentals.html) specifically for distributed work and is a topic for another time.
+You can run "brute-force parallel" jobs, however, using for example [GNU parallel](https://curc.readthedocs.io/en/latest/software/GNUParallel.html) and distribute them across nodes, but this is only for experienced users and they must figure that out for themselves for now.

+## Requesting one or more GPUs
+If you need to use one or more GPUs you need to specify `--partition=gpu` and set `--gres=gpu:x`, where `x` refers to the number of GPUs you need.
+Please don't do CPU work on the `gpu` partition unless you also need a GPU.
+It's also worth considering using `--cpus-per-gpu` and `--mem-per-gpu` because if you use all GPU's on a GPU node, you might as well also use all available CPUs and memory.
+Additional details [here](https://slurm.schedmd.com/gres.html).

 ## Most essential options
 There are plenty of options with the SLURM job submission commands, but below are the most important ones for our current setup and common use-cases.
 If you need anything else you can start with the [SLURM cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf), or else refer to the SLURM documentation for the individual commands [`srun`](https://slurm.schedmd.com/srun.html), [`salloc`](https://slurm.schedmd.com/salloc.html), and [`sbatch`](https://slurm.schedmd.com/sbatch.html).